itssahu/HydroaGraphDiff/README.md

   Figure 4.
 Graph-conditioned DDPM generates diverse stochastic realizations of RL100(100 year return level) extreme rainfall, capturing spatial variability and uncertainty across the urban flood landscape.

+  ## 5. Hazard index and Risk Calculation at ward-level
+  Building on the stochastic hazard generation framework, the Conditional Graph-based Denoising Diffusion Probabilistic Model generates ensembles of spatially coherent rainfall hazard fields
+𝐻
+(
+𝑘
+)
+(
+𝑥
+,
+𝑦
+)
+H
+(k)
+(x,y) for each return level.
+These ensembles (typically ~400 scenarios per return level) are then aggregated to the ward scale using area-weighted spatial integration, ensuring that sub-grid variability and spatial heterogeneity are preserved.

+For each ward, the ensemble of scenario-wise hazard realizations is used to construct a probabilistic hazard representation capturing central tendency, tail behavior, and uncertainty.
+Specifically, a normalized hazard index is computed as:

+𝐻
+=
+0.5

+𝜇
+′
++
+0.35

+Tail
++
+0.15

+𝜎
+′
+H=0.5μ
+′
++0.35Tail+0.15σ
+′

+where
+𝜇
+′
+μ
+′
+ is the normalized mean hazard across scenarios, 𝜎
+′
+σ
+′
+ represents normalized variability (standard deviation), and the tail component captures extreme behavior using high quantiles:

+Tail
+=
+0.6

+𝑃
+90
+′
++
+0.4

+𝑃
+95
+′
+Tail=0.6P90
+′
++0.4P95
+′

+Here,
+𝑃
+90
+′
+P90
+′
+ and
+𝑃
+95
+′
+P95
+′
+ denote the normalized 90th and 95th percentile hazard values, respectively, ensuring that both moderate and extreme tail risks are incorporated.
+This formulation explicitly balances average conditions, extreme events, and uncertainty, resulting in a robust probabilistic hazard index.

+The derived hazard index is then combined with structural vulnerability, constructed from flood susceptibility, terrain, urbanization, and socio-environmental factors, following the Intergovernmental Panel on Climate Change risk formulation:

+Risk
+=
+Hazard
+×
+Exposure
+×
+Sensitivity
+×
+(
+1
+−
+Adaptive Capacity
+)
+Risk=Hazard×Exposure×Sensitivity×(1−Adaptive Capacity)

+This results in a spatially explicit, probabilistic flood risk index at the ward level.
+By leveraging graph-conditioned generative ensembles and explicitly modeling tail risk and uncertainty, this framework provides a significantly more realistic and decision-relevant assessment compared to traditional deterministic or point-estimate approaches.